What is Cloud Computing? – Definition, Categories, and More

 In the meantime, various mixed forms of the cloud types mentioned above have also been established.

 These include, for example, the virtual private cloud as an individual computer cloud on publicly accessible IT infrastructures, or even the multi-cloud, i.e., the bundling of different cloud computing services.
-The various types of cloud computing seem to have no limits.
+The various types of Cloud Based Workflow Tool seem to have no limits.

 What are the main categories of Cloud Computing?